+Dallas is known for its entrepreneurial spirit and innovative approaches to the business of living.
 This is the city of Southwest Airlines, which invented a whole new style of travel.
 This is where TI engineers developed the idea of an integrated circuit that would become the microchip and change the way humans live, work and play.

 The can-do spirit of Dallas helps fuel SMU’s intellectual environment to drive cutting-edge research, with far-reaching benefits for our world.
-It’s one reason why SMU is one of fewer than 100 universities classified as “high research activity” institutions by the Carnegie Foundation.
+It’s one reason why SMU is one of the fewer than 100 universities classified as “high research activity” institutions by the Carnegie Foundation.

-SMU physicist Ryszard Stroynowski led a University team that played a critical role in the discovery of a brand-new particle consistent with the long-sought Higgs boson, an elusive particle that scientists say might help explain the origin of the universe.
+SMU physicist Ryszard Stroynowski led a University team that played a critical role in the discovery of a brand-new particle consistent with the long-sought Higgs boson, an elusive particle that scientists say might help explain the structure of the universe.
 The experimental physics group at SMU contributed a significant portion of the expertise in the hunt for the Higgs at the CERN Laboratory near Geneva, Switzerland, a global scientific collaboration of thousands of scientists, including SMU’s high-performance computing system. blog.smu.edu/research